 Water is a scarce resource around the world.
 It is anticipated that clean water will become even more precious with the impact of climate change – in many parts of the world, the next 50 years will be drier than the last 50.

-All the signs indicate that water shortages will become more and more common in many parts of New Zealand in future.
+All the signs indicate that clean, fresh water shortages will become more and more common in many parts of the world in future.
 How can homeowners adapt to such a future?

 The first step is to treat water like the valuable resource it is and use it as efficiently as possible.
 This will help keep water in our reservoirs, rivers and underground sources and reduce the need to build more infrastructure, such as new dams and water treatment facilities, to supply us with water.

 A family of four in New Zealand uses about 500L per day not including water used in the garden – a garden sprinkler can use 900 litres an hour.
 In a typical home, about 25 per cent of water is used for baths and showers, 25 per cent for flushing toilets, 10 per cent is used in the kitchen, 20 per cent is used in the laundry and 20 per cent for gardening.

 The following links go to pages that explain simple things that any of us can do to manage water resource better:

 We waste an enormous amount of quality drinking water.
 There are many way to reduce the amount of water we use without having to deprive ourselves.